 Failure to comply with any or all of the above requirements or refusal to provide the required information is sufficient grounds for sanctions for the offending club including match forfeiture, disqualification, and/or monetary fines.
 Recommended fines shall be as follows:

-- Second offence is $50 fine and issue will be referred to RRRC for further sanction.
+- Second offense is $50 fine and issue will be referred to RRRC for further sanction.

-- Third offence is $100 fine and issue will be referred to RRRC for further sanction.
+- Third offense is $100 fine and issue will be referred to RRRC for further sanction.

 Further infractions shall be sent to TRU Disciplinary Committee or RRRC Competitions Committee as appropriate